hashworks-code/littlebrahma.v2/_caseStudy-product/myb.md

 js: "No"
 banner_imag1: "/assets/img/caseStudy-service/myb.png"
 banner-Head: "Mysterybox"
-banner-cnt: "Simplified order visibility for BizOps and Sales"
+banner-cnt: "A retail software to improve brand equity value"

+box_lists:
+    - box-Head1: '20%'
+      box-para1: 'Increase in customer foot fall'
+      UImg1: 'user'

-box-Head1: "65,000"
+    - box-Head1: '8000+'
-box-para1: "Agents, Support & Sales
-        teams across the globe
-        using the system  "
+      box-para1: 'Retail therapist on-boarded to validate store experience'
-UImg1: "user"
+      UImg1: 'myb-user'

-box-Head2: "10 Million"
-box-para2: "Avg. monthly search
-            volumes helping us discover
-            the app experience"
-UImg2: "search"

-box-Head3: "28"
-box-para3: "System integrations
-            defining the adoption
-            in the client ecosystem"
-UImg3: "user"

 cHead1: "Introduction"
-cContent1: "GOV is designed to mitigate high risk and high impact to orders booked by customers through various                channels and ensure high predictability on order delivery and fulfilling rich customer experience."
+cContent1: "Mystery box is an assessment platform for retail brands to enhance customer shopping experience.
+The retail industry is evolving towards connecting human emotions to maximize the brand equity value."

-SImg1: "group-3"
+SImg1: "myb-data"

 SImg2: "/assets/img/caseStudy-service/group-4.png"

 cHead2: "Challenge"

+content_para:

-cContent2: "To enable the users to identify and release order holds in realtime.
+    - cContent2: "To enable the users to identify and release order holds in realtime.
 Design a view to correlate and establish data dependencies to take correction action."

-cContent3: "Model design usability in the system to handle myriad of filters & search criteria from different user personas in large volumes to run their bizops."
+    - cContent2: "Model design usability in the system to handle myriad of filters & search criteria from different user personas in large volumes to run their bizops."

 content_lists: